xiaogouxo/PyIDM/README.md

 ---

 ### Windows binaries: <br>
-a standalone frozen version prepared by py2exe or cx_freeze is available on: [latest version](https://github.com/pyIDM/pyIDM/releases/latest) <br>
+a standalone frozen version prepared by py2exe or cx_freeze is available at: [latest version](https://github.com/pyIDM/pyIDM/releases/latest) <br>
 for all available build versions you can check https://github.com/pyIDM/pyIDM/releases